 In 2015, the top 10 leading causes of death in New Mexico were all diseases that are associated with alcohol use, tobacco use, and illicit drug use.
 In the past three decades, New Mexico has always ranked among the states with the highest number of alcohol-related deaths in the country.
 New Mexico was also the eighth highest in the nation in drug overdose deaths in 2015, with prescription opioids, benzodiazepines, cocaine, and methamphetamines accounting for the majority of the deaths.

 Drug and alcohol abuse in New Mexico has serious consequences besides overdose deaths.
 Suicide and mental health are persistent public health problems in the state.
 Starting in the 1980s and up to 2010, the suicide rate in New Mexico was nearly two times higher than the national average.
 The association between substance abuse and mental illness / suicidal ideation is well understood.

 If you or a loved one is battling drug or alcohol addiction, it is important to seek help before tragedy strikes.
 A drug hotline or suicide helpline can provide information, guidance, and support in times of crisis or when you are ready to start recovery.

 Alcohol Abuse in New Mexico

 New Mexico has had the highest alcohol-related death rate in the United States since the mid-1990s.
-Besides deaths, alcohol abuse in New Mexico is, like anywhere else, associated with domestic violence, poverty, unemployment, motor vehicle accidents, and high crime rates in addition to health problems like chronic liver disease and mental illness.
+Besides deaths, alcohol abuse in New Mexico is, like anywhere else, associated with domestic violence, poverty, unemployment, motor vehicle accidents, high crime rates, and health problems like chronic liver disease and mental illness.

 In 2010, the cost of excessive alcohol consumption in New Mexico was estimated to be over $2 billion (more than $1,000 per person).